confluentinc/ksql/design-proposals/klip-1-improve-udf-interfaces.md

 `UdfFactory` could then load the correct UDF given the schema by matching the schema of the type against various different methods.
-It will be possible to support multiple methods with different struct schemas if the name of the udf method is changed (not that the java method name is ignored from actual evaluation).
+It will be possible to support multiple methods with different struct schemas if the name of the udf method is changed (note that the java method name is ignored from actual evaluation).

 ### Generics